The Wand of Wonder

 The ribboned wand after having been dipped in glue yet again, and hanging inside the empty bottle, thickly coated white (it will dry significantly thinner, and also slowly drip off until it dries too much), with the large bottle of wood glue seen beside the bottle, and also the coffee mug.
 No, I did not accidentally drink the glue lol.Three thin red plastic strips, about a centimeter tall and six centimeters long, with tiny instructions for the wand of wonder and the random effect list printed on both sides across all three strips, laying on a cardboard work surface.
 They have been covered in clear tape to protect the printing, and a hole has been drilled in each to the left.

-The tip of the wand, being held up at a slight angle with a pile of miscellaneous tools and a Sheffield coffee mug behind it, with the two, four, and three prong sections now added to the end of the wand.
+The end of the wand with it's jutting prongs now attached, with a pile of miscellaneous tools and a Sheffield coffee mug behind it, with the two, four, and three prong sections now added to the end of the wand.The prongs and wand itself now thickened with glued fabric, and rounded pony beads temporarily added to the ends of each of the prongs, for when those are resized to the correct length to fit into the case.